Sejsel/aoc2024-ksplang/README.md

 ## Table of contents
 ... or rather a bullet list of contents, really.

+- [Advent of Code 2025](aoc25/README.md) - solutions to Advent of Code 2025
 - [Advent of Code 2024](aoc24/README.md) - solutions to Advent of Code 2024
 - [WASM](wasm2ksplang/README.md) - read about the ksplang WASM runtime
 - [gen](/gen) - the ksplang preprocessor (Kotlin DSL to generate ksplang code)